Thursday, 30 January 2025

 "I'm good with it," said Terry.
 "Hope I can get on that inventory crew."

 "Me too," said Andrea.
-"Do you guys crew have room for a couple more people, Grandpa?"
+"Does your crew have room for a couple more people, Grandpa?"

 "There are already six of us," said Tom.
 "But we could split into two groups--there's enough stuff to inventory that we won't get in each others' way."